r4victor/tenthousandmeters/content/blog/python_bts_09.md

 Date: 2021-02-09 9:30
 Tags: Python behind the scenes, Python, CPython

 In 1991 Guido van Rossum released the first version of the Python programming language to the world.
 About that time the world began to witness a major change in how computer systems represent written language.
 The internalization of the Internet increased the demand to support different writing systems, and the Unicode standard was developed to meet this demand.
-Unicode defined a single character set able to represent any written language, various non-alphanumeric symbols and, eventually, emoji 😀.
+Unicode defined a universal character set able to represent any written language, various non-alphanumeric symbols and, eventually, emoji 😀.
 Python wasn't designed with Unicode in mind, but it evolved towards Unicode support during the years.
-In 2000, PEP 100 added built-in support for Unicode strings – the `unicode` type that later became the `str` type in Python 3.
+The major change happened when Python got a built-in support for Unicode strings – the `unicode` type that later became the `str` type in Python 3.
 Python strings have been proven to be a handy way to work with text in the Unicode age.
 Today we'll see how they work behind the scenes.

 ## The scope of this post